 LUBBOCK - As an opportunity to meet other individuals with aphasia, exchange information and offer support with one another, members of the Texas Tech University Health Sciences Center Aphasia Group Therapy Program in Lubbock and the West Texas Aphasia Center in Midland toured the American Wind Power Center Museum in Lubbock on April 17, 2007.

 Aphasia is a language impairment resulting from brain damage most commonly caused by stroke.
 Those with aphasia may have problems speaking, reading, writing and/or understanding the meaning of spoken or written words.
 The goal of group therapy sessions is to maximize speech and language abilities while also reducing the effects of aphasia on communication.

 The TTUHSC Aphasia Group Therapy Program provides communication therapy and psychosocial support to persons with aphasia.
 It also provides educational and social support for family members and caregivers through a caregivers network.
-School of Allied Health Sciences faculty members Melinda Corwin and Jim Dembowski, Department of Speech, Language and Hearing Sciences, serve as the clinical educators for the program that currently serves approximately 30 persons with aphasia and 22 caregivers.
+School of Health Professions faculty members Melinda Corwin and Jim Dembowski, Department of Speech, Language and Hearing Sciences, serve as the clinical educators for the program that currently serves approximately 30 persons with aphasia and 22 caregivers.

 The West Texas Aphasia Center in Midland is one of eight centers in the nation that provides classes for individuals and their families following onset of aphasia as well as daily programming, including computer classes and a gardening group.

 Back to top

 AMARILLO-Tom Hale, Ph.D., professor of pediatrics, assistant dean of research and director of the clinical research unit in the School of Medicine in Amarillo, has accepted a position as a voting member of the Advisory Committee on the Maternal Health Team of the Office of New Drugs at the Food and Drug Administration in Washington, DC.